 Unfortunately, we aren’t able to facilitate Red Puppy Sponsors meeting the puppy.
 Each puppy is just starting its life as a guide dog and will need to concentrate fully on its training if it is to succeed.
 We will provide you with regular updates of puppies in the programme, in our newsletter, Pupdate.
 You are also welcome to visit the Guide Dog Centre in Auckland where the puppies spend the first 7 weeks of their lives.
 Visits are by appointment only, please phone 09 269 0400 for more information.

 Can I meet the blind person matched with a guide dog?

-To protect the privacy of the people we work with we aren’t able to directly communicate with the blind or low vision person matched with a guide dog, or the volunteer puppy walker.
+To protect the privacy of the people we work with we aren’t able to directly communicate with the blind or low vision person matched with a guide dog, or the volunteer puppy raiser.
 We do provide regular updates of the guide dog puppies in our newsletter, Pupdate.
 You are also able to book an appointment to visit the Guide Dog Centre in Auckland where the puppies spend the first 7 weeks of their lives.

 What happens to the puppies that don’t make the grade?

 When it becomes clear that a puppy is not suited to becoming a guide dog, we first try to find a new career for them.
 This could mean moving them on to another organisation that trains assistance or mobility dogs.
 If that option is not appropriate, or if the puppy has been withdrawn for reasons that would make them unsuitable for any type of working dog (e.g. health concerns), they go up for adoption.
 First priority for adoption goes to any volunteers involved with the puppies life.
 After that, they will become available to people on our adoption register.
 Read more about our guide dog adoption procedure here.